Readit News logoReadit News

 What about finger twist for input?
 I don't think anything exists?
 Would that be a volume knob on a key switch?

-cudder · 9 months ago
+cudder · a year ago

 > What about analog partial key press?
 There are Hall effect keyboard switches that do that, I want to try some.